Child loss support groups will welcome those who have experienced a miscarriage.

 There are, of course, many support groups that exist for the loss of a child—and that includes miscarriage.
 You can look for in-person groups through community centers, local church organizations, and even through your healthcare provider.
 These groups typically make space for you to share your story and emotions, but do not force it if you do not want to speak.
 You can just listen, you can go alone or with other family members, and/or you can make connections with other people who are going through a similar experience.
 It’s up to you how you explore and find comfort in these options.

 Support groups also exist online, and there is a vast range of types and levels of participation.
-Some are dedicated to women, while some include other family members who are grieving.
+Some are dedicated specifically to those who have physically lost a pregnancy, while others include other family members who are grieving.
 You’ll hear other peoples’ stories in these groups, and will likely be exposed to a variety of shared resources to help you as you go through the mourning.

 If group options do not feel right to you, that’s OK.
 Again, this has been considered an extremely private type of grief for so long, and you might feel the desire to keep your emotions close.
 This does not mean that you need to feel alone, however.
 There is a wide variety of literature out there that addresses your experience, from fiction to memoirs to self-help lit.
 A quick internet search will bring up a plethora of book lists you can explore to find community in the experience of others.